Ukrainian Sign Language: Comparative linguistics studies

-One 2005 study is suggestive of some sort of relationship between USL, Russian Sign Language (RSL), and Moldovan Sign Language (MSL), but does not provide any conclusive evidence as to whether they are the same or different languages.
+One 2005 study is suggestive of some sort of relationship between USL, Russian Sign Language (RSL), and Moldovan Sign Language (MSL), but does not provide any conclusive evidence that they are the same or different languages.
 In a 2005 study of Eastern European signed languages, a wordlist from Ukrainian Sign Language had about 70% similarity to wordlists from Russian Sign Language and Moldovan Sign Language.
 Noting that these three SLs had as high a lexical similarity as what was "found within certain countries, although not as high as what was found within ASL", the author recommended that "these countries should be investigated further to see how much difference there is between them: whether they represent different dialects of the same language or closely-related languages," and that future, more detailed, study should "use more precise measures such as intelligibility testing, rather than relying on wordlist comparisons alone."
 The study's closing remarks warn against inappropriate interpretation of the results, noting that "a preliminary survey of this sort is not meant to provide definitive results about the relatedness or identity of different languages.
 Besides the various caveats mentioned above, another important factor is that lexical similarity is only one facet of what is involved in comparing languages.
 Grammatical structure and other differences can be just as significant; two languages can have very similar vocabulary but enough other differences to make it difficult for people to communicate with each other."